d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 ## P2P Connection
 Since most devices on the internet are somewhere behind a NAT device (e.g. your router), there is no easy way to initiate a direct communication to a device from outside the local network.
-To acheive a direct communication of peers, ZeroTier came up with an interesting solution.
+To achieve a direct communication of peers, ZeroTier came up with an interesting solution.
 They divided the connection into two parts:

 - VL1 - p2p component (encryption, direct communication)
 - VL2 - virtual Ethernet component (authorization, access control, network rules)

 **VL1** is designed to be zero-configuration.
 Users don't need to write configuration files or fiddle with IP addresses or similar.
 VL1 is used to connect two endpoints directly to each other (similar to OSI **L**ayer **1** - hence the name V**L1**) with the help of the Root Servers.
 It is the peer2peer component in ZeroTier, that creates the virtual network itself.
 It also implements technologies such as [UDP Hole Punching](https://en.wikipedia.org/wiki/UDP_hole_punching) which are being used by ZT to circumvent NAT.
-And as mentioned in the introduction of this post, NAT is the main reason why it is so hard for unexperienced users to host a gaming server from home.
+And as mentioned in the introduction of this post, NAT is the main reason why it is so hard for inexperienced users to host a gaming server from home.

-Then there is **VL2** which is the ethernet virtualization layer (similar to OSI **L**ayer **2** - hence the name V**L2**).
+Then there is **VL2** which is the Ethernet virtualization layer (similar to OSI **L**ayer **2** - hence the name V**L2**).
 > VL2 is a [VXLAN](https://en.wikipedia.org/wiki/Virtual_Extensible_LAN)-like network virtualization protocol with SDN management features.
 It implements secure VLAN boundaries, multicast, rules, capability based security, and certificate based access control.
 [[ZeroTier Manual](https://www.zerotier.com/manual/#2_2)].